 How can I learn more about St. Michael’s Church?

 When you worship with us, you will be encouraged to fill out the Connection Card in your pew and place it in the offering plate or give it to one of the ushers after the service.
-After each Sunday Service, there is coffee and fellowship in the Parish House, and we hope you will join us there.
-We want you to have a chance to meet our Clergy and some of our active members, all whom will be glad to answer your questions about our Church or try to provide other assistance you may need.
-The Clergy or the Ushers will also be happy to give you, on request, a Newcomer’s Information Packet.
+After each Sunday Service, please stop by the connection table in the narthex (the entry way) and introduce yourself to one of our clergy.
+There is also coffee and fellowship under the portico, and we hope you will join us there.
+We want you to have a chance to meet our Clergy and some of our active members, all of whom will be glad to answer your questions about our Church or try to provide other assistance you may need.
 We are glad you are here!

 Can you tell me where…?

 - Parish Offices are located in the Laura Hewitt Office Building at 71 Broad Street (adjacent to the Church Yard.)

 - The Belser Building (14 St. Michael’s Alley– across the graveyard from the Church) houses most of the educational classes and social activites of the parish.